Telsey Advisory Group Reiterates Home Depot (HD) Outperform Recommendation

 VFINX - Vanguard 500 Index Fund Investor Shares holds 23,666K shares representing 2.34% ownership of the company.
 In it's prior filing, the firm reported owning 23,298K shares, representing an increase of 1.55%.
 The firm increased its portfolio allocation in HD by 7.12% over the last quarter.

-Geode Capital Management holds 19,008K shares representing 1.88% ownership of the company.
-In it's prior filing, the firm reported owning 18,423K shares, representing an increase of 3.08%.
-The firm increased its portfolio allocation in HD by 9.19% over the last quarter.
+Geode Capital Management holds 19,135K shares representing 1.89% ownership of the company.
+In it's prior filing, the firm reported owning 19,008K shares, representing an increase of 0.66%.
+The firm decreased its portfolio allocation in HD by 13.00% over the last quarter.

-Bank Of America holds 15,340K shares representing 1.51% ownership of the company.
-In it's prior filing, the firm reported owning 14,964K shares, representing an increase of 2.45%.
-The firm increased its portfolio allocation in HD by 11.83% over the last quarter.
+Bank Of America holds 16,840K shares representing 1.66% ownership of the company.
+In it's prior filing, the firm reported owning 15,340K shares, representing an increase of 8.91%.
+The firm decreased its portfolio allocation in HD by 76.41% over the last quarter.

 Home Depot Background Information